lnccbrown/HSSM/README.md

 We would like to extend our gratitude to the following individuals for their valuable contributions to the development of the HSSM package:

 - [Bambi](https://github.com/bambinos/bambi) - A special thanks to the Bambi project for providing inspiration, guidance, and support throughout the development process.
-Tomás Capretto, a key contributor to Bambi, provided invaluable assistance in the development of the HSSM package.
+[Tomás Capretto])(https://github.com/tomicapretto), a key contributor to Bambi, provided invaluable assistance in the development of the HSSM package.

 Those contributions have greatly enhanced the functionality and quality of the HSSM.